 1. Spido Harbour Tour in Rotterdam

 To take a Rotterdam boat tour, we walked from the cruise terminal across the Erasmus bridge, known locally as the Swan for the sculptural effect of its supports, and from the jetty on the other side we took the Spido Harbour Tour, lasting 75 minutes.
 We were lucky to have bright and sunny weather for our Rotterdam harbour tour, but the large boat would be suitable for all weathers with indoor and outdoor seating areas, and a café to buy coffee and snacks.

 We settled on the open, upper deck from where the boat tour of Rotterdam gave us a great view of all the interesting buildings alongside the Maas River.
 The commentary in English and other languages informed us about the modern buildings, many by notable architects, as most of the older buildings of Rotterdam were destroyed by bombing during the Second World War.
 We toured up one side of the harbour, past the Euromast tower and around the working shipyards where cranes were loading goods and colourful containers were stacked along the quay.

 Returning along the other side of the harbour we made a detour to pass the old cruise liner SS Rotterdam, the Hotel New York and the Crown Princess moored on Wilhelmina Pier, before being dropped off beside the Erasmus bridge again.
-This is definitely one of the cool things to do in Rotterdam in one day.
+This is definitely one of the cool things to do if you only have 1 day in Rotterdam.

 Need to know: If you’re visiting Rotterdam in a day, the Spido Harbour tour lasts 75 minutes and cost €13.25 per adult €8 for children.
 The tours run all year round and in the summer there are around 10 sailings a day, with less in winter.

 Stay nearby: Suite Hotel Pincoffs – dating back to 1879 this 4 star hotel offers stylish rooms and historic charm.